Heidi Klum and Tom Kaulitz Make First Public Appearance Together at Cannes amfAR Gala

 Kaulitz, who was dressed in an all-black suit, wrapped his arm around Klum, who looked stunning in a white beaded, plunging Zuhair Murad gown.

-During the star-studded soirée, the pair held hands as they happily posed for photos with the gorgeous scenery of Cap d’Antibes serving as their picture-perfect backdrop.
+During the star-studded soirée (where guests drank Perrier-Jouët Belle Époque Champagne and Absolut Elyx signature cocktails), the pair held hands as they happily posed for photos with the gorgeous scenery of Cap d’Antibes serving as their picture-perfect backdrop.

 Meanwhile, inside the venue, Klum and Kaulitz were seen sharing a kiss.
 The two was all smiles as they leaned into each other, with the model wrapping her arm around Kaultiz’s neck.